 The surveys and analysis of Canadian retail habits don't stop for the late-November sales bonanza.

-- Fifty-eight per cent of Canadians say they spend more than planned during the holidays, while 59 per cent fall prey to impulse buys, according to a survey from mobile carrier Mobilicity.
+- Fifty-eight per cent of Canadians say they spend more than planned during the holidays, while 59 per cent fall prey to impulse buys, according to mobile carrier Mobilicity.
 The worst culprits?
 Women and people with kids present the greatest risk of a "holiday shopping hangover."

-- Canadians are expected to spend $1,182 on holiday gift giving, decorations, entertainment and travel this year, which is a 6 per cent drop year-over-year, according to RBC's Consumer Outlook.
+- Canadians are expected to spend $1,182 on holiday gift giving, decorations, entertainment and travel this year, which is a 6 per cent drop from last year, according to RBC's Consumer Outlook.

 - As we become more tech-savvy, we're taking our buying power online.
 Forty-five per cent of Canadians will purchase gifts via their smart phone, tablet or PC, says eBay.
 Why?
-Convenience, avoidance of in-store hassles, an attempt to save time and save money were cited as the most popular reasons leading shoppers out of stores.
+Convenience, avoidance of in-store hassles, an attempt to save time and save money were cited as the popular reasons drawing shoppers away from the stores.